 Another benefit of metal roofing is its superior durability and longevity.
 Metal roofs are built to last.
 While an average lifespan of an asphalt roof is about 17 years, a properly installed metal roof will easily last 35 to 50 years.

-In terms curb of appeal and beyond, a home protected by a metal roof not only looks beautiful, but its value increases and maintains for many decades to come.
-A recouped value of a metal roof at resale hovers at around 90%.
-Meanwhile, a homeowner gets to enjoy the classic beauty of metal, along with substantial energy savings and often reduced home insurance premiums.
+In terms of curb appeal and beyond, a home protected by a metal roof not only looks beautiful, but the value of a metal roof will maintain for many decades to come.

 Need a Roofer?
 Get 4 Free Quotes From Local Pros: